wakiki/txtlocal/README.md

     msg.body = "Tickets will be available tomorrow morning at 9am" msg.recipients = ["0712 3893 xxx", "447923176xxx"]
     msg.add_recipient "+447729435xxx"
-    msg.send!
+    msg.custom = 123 # txtlocal will return this custom field in delivery confirmation so we can track delivery msg.send!

 You can override the sender on a per message basis